 Over the years, we observed that patients who came to us for CCSVI treatment all presented with a common set of symptoms but didn’t always exhibit the venous abnormalities associated with condition.
 We began treating patients with no venous abnormalities, and the results were profound: we were able to maintain the same success rate as in those in which abnormalities were present.

 The core of the CCSVI treatment program is an endovascular procedure in which a catheter is inserted via a small incision and threaded up into the jugular vein.
-A balloon is then inflated that stretches the vein.
-In so doing mechanical energy is transferred to the autonomic fibers that travel along the outside of the vein.
+This allows us to stretch the vein stimulating the autonomic nerve fibers that travel along the outside of the vein.
 This alters the ANS communications between bodies organs and the brain.

 A New Understanding

-Based on current clinical evidence, we believe that the benefits of the treatment may come not from relieving venous insufficiency but through stimulation of the autonomic nervous system during the course of the procedure.
+Based on current clinical evidence, we believe that the benefits of the treatment may come not from relieving venous insufficiency but through stimulation of the sympathetic portion of the autonomic nervous system during the course of the procedure.
+This results from activation of the venous distension reflex during as the vein is stretched.
 As a result, we believe that the CCSVI procedure is better described by the term “TVAM (Transvascular Autonomic Modulation)“.

 All patients who contact us, with or without prior Doppler or ultrasound results or a preexisting diagnosis of CCSVI, will be evaluated for the presence of autonomic symptoms.
 If we are able to confirm a clinical diagnosis of autonomic dysfunction (over the phone or via email), patients are approved for additional testing in clinic.

-When the patient arrives at Synergy Health, we perform an HRV (heart rate variability) analysis in order to objectively confirm the clinical diagnosis.
+When the patient arrives at Synergy Health, we perform an HRV (heart rate variability) and QSART analysis in order to objectively confirm the clinical diagnosis.
 HRV testing measures the normal variations in heart rate that should occur in response to physical activity.
+QSART is a form of sweat testing that assesses sympathetic function.

 The ANS is responsible for regulating cardiac function as well as making all of the finely tuned adjustments necessary in order to maintain homeostasis.
 Patients with autonomic dysfunction show impaired variation in heart rate when subjected to physical stimuli.
 Essentially all the HRV analysis we have performed on patients with autonomic symptoms has produced abnormal results indicative of dysfunction.